 Want to Stay Longer?

-If you decide to enroll for more than two consecutive semesters at Columbus State, please have your sealed, official transcript sent from your home institution to the Office of the Registrar.
+If you decide to enroll for more than two consecutive semesters at Columbus State, please have your sealed, official transcript sent from your home institution (see Transcript Evaluation).
 Be aware that transcripts can take up to six weeks to process.

 Consult with an Academic Advisor if you intend to pursue a Columbus State degree or certificate.